michaellevy/michaellevy.github.io/research/index.md

 share: false
 ---

-My research focuses on relationships.
-I think we are in the midst of a paradigm shift, or at least the development of a new avenue of science, from a model of independent, atomized parts (e.g. statistical mechanics and econometrics) to one of interdependent, co-evolving systems (e.g. network analysis and agent-based models).
-I aim to grapple with the effects of interdependence on environmental behavior and the implications for environmental policy.
-I use computational tools to study networks of people, concepts, and institutions, to understand why relationships they form the way they do, what we can learn from their patterns, and how they affect behavior of individuals and systems.
-Here are my current research projects.
+I study how people think about and act on sustainability issues, with a particular interest in social and cultural influences.
+I use computational tools to study networks of people and ideas, to understand why relationships form the way they do, what we can learn from their patterns, and how they affect the behavior of individuals and systems.

+These are my current research projects:

 {% include toc.html %}